T-3000: Background

 In a desperate effort to ensure its survival, the rogue artificial intelligence Skynet creates an avatar for itself in the form of a T-5000 (Matt Smith).
 This Terminator travels through many timelines searching for a way to defeat the Human Resistance and ultimately infiltrates it under the guise of a fighter named Alex.
 "Alex" is present as a soldier when John Connor and Kyle Reese (Jai Courtney) discover Skynet's time machine at the end of the war with the machines.
 As Kyle is being sent back in time to protect John's mother Sarah Connor (Emilia Clarke) from the T-800 Terminator sent to kill her in 1984, "Alex" carries out his attack.
 He kills all of the other soldiers nearby and infects John Connor with nanomachines, transforming him into a new hybrid Terminator designated as the T-3000.
+Skynet had attempted to convert other humans in this manner, intended to be a new type of infiltrator as prisoners were infected with machine-phase matter to convert them into a new form of Terminator.
+However, these test subjects were always driven insane by the psychological trauma of the experience; Connor is the only known human with the strength of will to come through the experience reasonably psychologically intact, albeit now corrupted so that he will serve Skynet rather than humanity.

 John Connor's conversion into a Terminator as Kyle travels back in time turns out to be such a major event that it causes a grandfather paradox that fractures the timeline, completely rewriting the past and the future.

 The T-3000 is sent back in time to 2014, and given the mission to assist Cyberdyne Systems in developing a new operating system named Genisys, in addition to revolutionary robotic and time traveling technology, which is in reality Skynet and the recreation of its machines.
-When Sarah and Kyle arrive in 2017, he meets them at a hospital and convinces them that he really is John Connor, but his disguise is exposed by the Guardian (a reprogrammed T-800 portrayed by Schwarzenegger).
+When Sarah and Kyle arrive in 2017, he meets them at a hospital and convinces them that he is John Connor, but his disguise is exposed by the Guardian (a reprogrammed T-800 portrayed by Schwarzenegger).
 The T-3000 engages the trio in multiple destructive battles.
 During a final battle with the Guardian, the T-3000 is disintegrated by a prototype time machine's magnetic field.
 However, despite Skynet's global attack being foiled, the T-3000 succeeded in securing its survival in this timeline.

-The Guardian explains during the film that before the final battle between Skynet and the Resistance, the former attempted to create a new type of infiltrators by infecting prisoners with machine-phase matter, but the subjects went insane and died; John Connor was the only subject to survive the transformation reasonably mentally intact, albeit now loyal to Skynet as opposed to his previous loyalty to humanity.